 Example of deBroome documents

-Perhaps, the most visually helpful tool when creating logo guidelines is Do and Don’ts.
+Perhaps, the most visually helpful tool when creating logo usage guidelines is Do's and Don’ts.
 Clearly, show examples of logo placement, editing and use where a logo works and doesn’t work.
 This includes margin placement, logo rotation, placement on backgrounds and color alterations.